 - What shall I do if my symptoms get worse?

-- What shall I do if I experience new symptoms?
+- What would I do if I experience new symptoms?

 Example questions to ask about treatments